02KellyV/codeception/README.md

 > OK (5 tests, 5 assertions)

-- any number of tests
+- Any number of tests